What does the Office of the Federal Public Defender (FPD) for the District of Oregon do?

 Should I be worried about the background check?

 Applicants with concerns about their potential background check results are encouraged to bring their concerns up early in the hiring process.
+Omitting, falsifying or covering up information is grounds for immediately ending any volunteer or employment relationships with the office of the Federal Public Defender.

 Hiring is provisional pending the successful completion of a fingerprint-based background check, and for some positions a more in-depth background investigation.
 As a federal employer, our background checks are more detailed than most private employers, and include arrest info (if any) and other details.
 Only the Personnel Administrator and the Defender see the results of these background checks.